 The core principle of agroforestry is the intentional interaction between different plant species, which can lead to more efficient resource use and increased overall productivity.
 Trees in these systems can provide shade, shelter, and nutrients to the underlying crops, and can also serve as a habitat for a variety of wildlife.
 The diversity of species in agroforestry systems often results in greater resilience to pests, diseases, and weather extremes, reducing the risk of total crop failure.

-Agroforestry practices are being increasingly recognized for their potential to contribute to security.
+Agroforestry practices are being increasingly recognized for their potential to contribute to food security.
 By offering a range of outputs from the same piece of land, including timber, fruit, fodder, and non-timber forest products, farmers can diversify their income sources and improve their livelihoods.
 This multifunctionality makes agroforestry a key strategy in the face of global challenges such as population growth and food scarcity.

 Integrating Trees in Agriculture